UKVeteran/Mechanical-Ventilation-Prediction/README.md

 Each time series represents an approximately 3-second breath.
 The files are organized such that each row is a time step in a breath and gives the two control signals, the resulting airway pressure, and relevant attributes of the lung described above.

+Each time series represents an approximately 3-second breath.
+The files are organized such that each row is a time step in a breath and gives the two control signals, the resulting airway pressure, and relevant attributes of the lung described above.

+## R

+Physically, this is the change in pressure per change in flow (air volume per time).
+Intuitively, one can imagine blowing up a balloon through a straw.
+We can change R by changing the diameter of the straw, with higher R being harder to blow

+## C

+Physically, this is the change in volume per change in pressure.
+Intuitively, one can imagine the same balloon example.
+We can change C by changing the thickness of the balloon’s latex, with higher C having thinner latex and easier to blow.